toburger/tic-tac-toe--vue/README.md

 ```yarn```
 ```yarn start```

-This is very a very experimental repository and for now I try to get Vue 3 together to work with TypeScript
+This repository is in a very experimental state and for now I try to get Vue 3 together to work with TypeScript